terracota-p/terracota-p.github.io/skills.md

 ## Key aspects

 Can do.
-Can take up any project, at any stage of development, with a wholistic approach.
+Can take up any project, at any stage of development, with a holistic approach.

 Proven record throughout my career: